UK-Rwanda deal unlawful - so who sends asylum seekers overseas?

 The policy - known as the "Pacific Solution" - was dismantled in 2008, but it was revived in 2012 and became more restrictive in 2013, when the government said people arriving by boat would be denied resettlement, even if recognised as refugees.

 Since 2012, more than 4,000 asylum seekers, including children, have been sent to detention centres in Manus and Nauru for processing.
-Many have waited more than five years for their asylum claims to be processed, according to the Refugee Council of Australia (RCA), an NGO.
+Many have waited more than five years for their asylum claims to be processed, according to the Refugee Council of Australia (RCA), a non-governmental organisation.

-The offshoring asylum policy has been strongly criticised by the U.N. and aid groups who cite harsh conditions in the centres including abuse by guards and self-harm and depression among detainees.
+The offshoring asylum policy has been strongly criticised by the United Nations and aid groups that cite harsh conditions in the centres including abuse by guards and self-harm and depression among detainees.

-In May, about 17 people were being processed in Nauru, according to official figures.
+As of Oct.
+31, 2023, about 15 people were being processed in Nauru, according to official figures.

 In 2014, Israel introduced a now-defunct policy to send those rejected for asylum and illegal immigrants - mainly from Sudan and Eritrea - to Rwanda and Uganda for third-country resettlement.